 £100 @ 100/1 = £10,000

 A ‘Place’ or ‘Each-way’ option means you are backing your horse/team/player to both win and place.
-If they finish in either 2nd, 3rd or even 4th place (depending on the bookmaker) you may still get some money back.
+If they finish in either 2nd, 3rd or even 4th & 5th place (depending on the bookmaker and race) you may still get some money back.

 However, this also doubles your stake.
-That is because you are both betting on a win AND betting on a place so a £1 bet will now become £2.
+That’s because you’re betting on a win AND on a place.
+So a £1 bet will now become £2.
 You are putting £1 on the Win and another £1 on the Place.

 If you win you’ll get your £100 (Win bet) + £1 (Stake) + £25 (Place bet at 1/4 odds) + £1 (Stake) so you will end up with £127 in your pocket.
 If they do not win, but place, you will only get back £25 (Place bet at 1/4 odds) + £1 (Stake) = £26